thomaswelton/mondo-tfl/README.md

 This is purely a Proof of Concept prototype.
 It can only be used by developers who have registered at https://developers.getmondo.co.uk

-In order to run this integration, as outlined below you'll need a Mondo Client Auth, it also uses AWS S3, so you'll need an AWS credentials.
+In order to run this integration, as outlined below you'll need a Mondo Client Auth.

 ---